barkerest/onebarker.copycodegenerators/README.md

 attribute to mark the unwanted item.

 This is only true for retrieving values.
 Setting values can only be done to properties or fields.
-If both a property and a field match on the name (eg - `_value` and `Value`), the field will be preferred over the property for setting.
+If both a property and a field match on the name (eg - `_value` and `Value`), the property will be preferred over the field for setting.
-To avoid this behavior, use the `SkipOnCopy` attribute on the field to force it to use the property.
+To avoid this behavior, use the `SkipOnCopy` attribute on the property to force it to use the field.

+__WARNING__: Preference for setting changed with v1.3 and wasn't documented with the package.
+Before v1.3 setting preferred fields over properties, which did not fit with the maximum customization idea of the library.

 ## EnableInitFrom